 Tires are another mitigating factor in traction on icy pavement.
 Research has proven that specific tires like the “Blizzak” are better in snow and ice conditions than studded snow tires.
 I like using the BFGoodrich Radial All-Terrain tires in snow conditions.
 They have a lot of siping and offer excellent control.

 Studs in tires are a good idea but must be used carefully.
 However, forward traction is usually good if, in a slide, the steel will allow for less resistance to stopping than bare rubber.
 Also, when starting, the tires with studs are more likely to spin, causing lost traction.
-Lots of siping is the key to right snow tires.
+Lots of siping is the key to the right snow tires.
 Tire chains are, of course, the ultimate traction device for snow and ice.
 They require time to put on and take off and can’t be driven over 30MPH.

-Driving on snow and ice-covered roads are different than ‘wheeling on the trail.
+Driving on snow and ice-covered roads is different than ‘wheeling on the trail.
 Heading up to the slopes for a weekend of skiing or over the bridges to grandmother’s house for turkey does take a certain amount of caution and driving finesse.
 When on the highway, pay attention to traffic patterns ahead, anticipate road conditions, have your rig adequately equipped for winter travel with the right snow tires, emergency supplies, and tire chains.

-Off-Highway Winter Driving
+Off-road Winter Driving

 When off-roading in the snow and ice, it is practical to use common sense.
 The deep snow can and does hide stumps, rocks, logs, and icy patches.
 The first snow usually is more comfortable to push through than the late season.
 The late snow has a hard layer between the soft snow and presents problems due to this hardened layer.